International-Data-Spaces-Association/IDS-testbed/Testbed/CurrentStateOfThings.md

 Got an update on this matter yesterday (July 5th), working on it

 **AS SOON AS THE DAPS IN INTEROPERABLE WITH THE DSC AND THE MB, SICK WILL BE NOTIFIED**

+## Script for installation of the testbed

+"install.sh" will launch every component involved in the testbed automatically.
+The plan is to launch it ready to interoperate, and have a manual installation guide in case the user has a component that requires a setup.
+For example, introducing a new DAPS.